iamsarbartha/model-surgery/README.md

 ## Questions

 For common questions, the FAQ can be found [here](https://llama.meta.com/faq), which will be updated over time as new questions arise.

+## Steps to disect the llama3 model into layers for Astrasim evaluation [Sarbartha]

+1. Check the implementation in llama_models/llama3/reference_implementation folder
+2. The llama->Build() function composes the different components to build the llama model in generation.py
+3. Go inside the model.py and checkout the Transformer module.
+	a.
+Change the n_layers=1 for adding a single attention layer.
+	b.
+Checkout the Attention class and modify layers to further disintegrate an attention layer.